-The QIWP incorporates both mental health and substance use disorder goals, objectives, performance indicator(s), QI activities, and reflects the Commission on Accreditation of Rehabilitation Facilities (CARF) standards in Annual Program Outcome Reports.
+The Quality Improvement Work Plan (QI Work Plan) incorporates both mental health and substance use disorder goals, objectives, performance indicator(s), QI activities, and reflects the Commission on Accreditation of Rehabilitation Facilities (CARF) standards in Annual Program Outcome Reports.

-The QI program ensures a QIWP for current Fiscal Year (FY) and a Work Plan Evaluation that reflects previous fiscal year and identifies the impact and effectiveness of its QM and QI program.
-The QI program via the QI Work Plan ensures the development and delivery of all QM components outlined by DHCS.
+The QM Team ensures a QI Work Plan for current Fiscal Year (FY) and a Work Plan Evaluation that reflects the previous fiscal year and identifies the impact and effectiveness of its quality assessment and performance improvement program.
+The QIC and QI Work Plan ensures the development and delivery of all QI components outlined by DHCS.
 This includes but is not limited to evidence of monitoring QI activities, performance improvement projects (clinical and non-clinical) for both mental health and substance use disorder services, evidence of QM activities completed and in process, and a description of the methodology the QM Team has implemented to assess the timely accessibility of services and network adequacy within the service delivery system.

-In addition, the QI program ensures that substance use disorder providers utilize three (3) Evidence Based Practices, one of which is Motivational Interviewing.
+In addition, the QM Team ensures that substance use disorder providers utilize three (3) Evidence Based Practices, one of which is Motivational Interviewing.

-QI program ensures objectives and performance indicator(s) are developed through the following steps:
+QM ensures objectives and performance indicator(s) are developed through the following steps:

-- 1. Identification of areas of focus to assess, - 2.
-Identification of key performance indicator(s), - 3.
+- 1. Identification of areas and/or problems to assess, - 2.
+Identification of performance indicator(s), - 3.
 Development of goals and objectives, - 4.
-Selection of a methodology for evaluating each indicator (validity, reliability), and - 5.
+Selection of a methodology for evaluating each indicator, and - 5.
 Setting a standard goal and timeframe.

-When available, data will identify key data points and trends in the data over time.
+When available, data is shown for three (3) fiscal years, to show trends in the data over time.

-QI program ensures activities and other ancillary items such as data, findings, and QI actions are available to DHCS, EQRO, and communicated to DBH staff, service providers, beneficiaries, family members, and other stakeholders.
+QM ensures activities and other ancillary items such as data, findings, and QI actions are available to DHCS, EQRO, and communicated to DBH staff, service providers, beneficiaries, family members, and other stakeholders.